- WHAT HAPPENS WHEN I GET HURT BY A CARELESS DRIVER?

 Don’t give the hospital the police report number.
 What does that have to do with medical treatment?
 Nothing.
-When a medical provider asks for a police report or car insurance they are only trying to dig deeper into your pocket.
+When a medical provider asks for a police report or car insurance, they are only trying to dig deeper into your pocket.

 The medical provider is trying to avoid the lower payment from your health insurance.
-They want to bill you, your auto insurance or the other driver’s auto insurance for the full sticker price.
+They want to bill you, your auto insurance, or the other driver’s auto insurance for the full sticker price.
 Don’t do it!
 That is your money.

-Each month, when you pay your car insurance, you are hoping that you will have enough benefits to cover your potential financial losses.
+Each month when you pay your car insurance, you are hoping that you will have enough benefits to cover your potential financial losses.
 There are coverages for your vehicle and the other person’s vehicle as well as bodily injury coverage.
-However, the medical bills may exceed what you can afford even if you purchased medical payments coverage.
+However, the medical bills may exceed what you can afford, even if you purchased medical payments coverage.

 Insurance companies are in the business to make a profit.
 They pay out as little as they can.
 Your insurance company isn’t necessarily on your side.
 Don’t be tricked into thinking you are in good hands when it comes to making claims against your own insurance company.
 Insurance companies have an army of defense lawyers and insurance adjusters who deny claims on a daily basis to keep their legal costs and payouts down.
 They aren’t going to protect your interests after an accident because your case isn’t personally important to them.

 However, there are many opportunities to settle the claim along the way.
 In fact, we often resolve cases well before trial.
 Some jurisdictions take longer to have your case heard.
-For example, cases in Cook County, Chicago, Illinois, take longer than cases in Carthage Missouri.
+For example, cases in Cook County, IL take longer than cases in Carthage, MO.
 We cover claims all over the bi-state area.

-Choose a lawyer with experience, who takes cases to trial – rather than settling, and is well respected in the legal community.
-Most of all, you want a lawyer who cares about you and your family and has as their primary goal to put as much money as possible in your pocket for the injuries and damages you’ve suffered.
+Choose a lawyer with experience, who takes cases to trial rather than settling, and is well-respected in the legal community.
+Most of all, you want a lawyer who cares about you and your family with a primary goal of putting as much money as possible in your pocket for the injuries and damages you’ve suffered.